 TN Authorization List Management

 By populating the TNAuthList extension (i.e., by value) in a delegate end-entity certificate, the SCA is asserting that the VoIP Entity that is the subject of the certificate is authorized to utilize that set of TNs as calling TNs when originating any call.
-Similarly, an SCA populating the TNAuthList extension in a delegate intermediate certificate is asserting that the subject SCA entity (e.g. a V-SCA) is authorized to delegate the use of these TNs to other VoIP Entities.
+Similarly, an SCA populating the TNAuthList extension in a delegate intermediate certificate is asserting that the subject SCA entity (e.g., a V-SCA) is authorized to delegate the use of these TNs to other VoIP Entities.
 Any relying party (entities verifying PASSporTs signed with the associated credentials as described in Clause 6.2 below) may assume the authorization is effective during the validity period of the certificate.
 This implies that there is a TN authorization list management procedure that is an input to delegate certificate issuance, and any certificate re-issuance procedures must be responsive to changing TN authorizations (additions, deletions, porting activity, etc.).

 An entity operating an STI-SCA or V-SCA that issues end-entity certificates containing the AIA extension referencing TNAuthLists by URL must ensure that each URL reference location is available for the validity period of a certificate and is responsible for the contents of the list object.
 However, in this case the contents of a TNAuthList available for retrieval is independent of the certificate and not tied to the certificate’s validity period or protected by the certificate’s signature.
 The managing entity must assure that the entity whose certificate references the list is authorized to utilize the set of TNs returned and the TNs contained in the list are also contained in any parent delegate CA certificate at the time the list is generated.
 The returned list of authorized TNs may change during the lifetime of the certificate or may outlive the lifetime of the certificate to be referenced by a renewal certificate.
 While it is still assumed the entity acting as the SCA performs a TN authorization list management procedure, that procedure is not tied to certificate issuance in this case.
 The verification procedures described in Clause 6.2 below require that the entity managing the list indicates expected update intervals and/or list version changes using HTTP cache directives as a compromise between the verifier being able to cache the information for some period of time and receiving timely updates to the TN authorization information.
 Additional mechanisms to explicitly provide issuer identity, validity periods, and cryptographic signatures for access control and non-repudiation of the authorization information as part of mechanism for TN authorization information retrieval are outside the scope of this document.